karapurakesh/SwiftGround/README.md

 Project 7b:

-         * In project 7b we learn about Visual Formatting Language, Anchors.
+         * In project 7b we learn about Visual Formatting Language, Anchors.\

+# SwiftUI

+Project 1:

+         * Project1 covers latest swiftUI basics which inlcudes how to use views, stacks, animations, modifiers, assets etc.